folio-org/raml-module-builder/README.md

 Use quotes if the search string contains a space, for example `title = "Harry Potter"`.

+Refer to further explanation of [CQL string matching](https://dev.folio.org/faqs/explain-cql/) for the "Exact match operator" and "Word match operators".

 ### CQL: Modifiers

 Matching modifiers: Only `masked` is implemented, not `unmasked`, `regexp`,